 A lovely breakfast of a more international choice, I stuck with the Asian selection din sum etc. and Sue went European with fruit.
-Afterwards, we caught the 9am shuttle-bus into Hoi An.
+Afterwards, we caught the 9 am shuttle bus into Hoi An.
 The twenty-minute journey gave us our first real sight of the surrounding area.
 Unlike the north, the paddy fields here were being harvested and families of farmers were out with their sickles gathering bundles of rice plants.
 A lovely scene of bobbing bamboo hats and brown tunics, though I guess in reality it is back-breaking work and they started work long before we had breakfast.

 We were dropped off in a car park near the Old Town next to a restaurant.
 I checked with the driver if this is where he will pick us up later in the day and he said yes.

-The day was warming up and it became necessary to seek the shadier part of the street, so after another purchase, this time after much consideration of heads sporting beards, made wholly from dried bamboo rhizomes (quite unique) we made our way to the river bank and selected a restaurant with a pleasant garden to have drinks.
+The day was warming up and it became necessary to seek the shadier part of the street, so after another purchase, this time after much consideration of heads sporting beards, made wholly from dried bamboo rhizomes (unique) we made our way to the river bank and selected a restaurant with a pleasant garden to have drinks.

 Suitably cool and refreshed we left the shade of the banana plantation our table was situated in and went in search of our next venue.
 Having found the historical Community Assembly House and marvelled at its wooden structure I bought a good luck coin for my birth year.
 You won’t be surprised to learn that it bears the same lucky creature as Jamie, a snake!
-Sue is a horse, Charlotte is a dog and Sarah a rooster.
+Sue is a horse, Charlotte is a dog and Sarah is a rooster.

 We then had lunch at Miss Lyns.
-We both opted for spring rolls, Sue vegetable with watermelon juice and I prawn with a concoction make from barley, hops and water.
+We both opted for spring rolls, Sue vegetable with watermelon juice and I prawn with a concoction made from barley, hops and water.
 Our final ticketed venue was another house with a very fine cool garden that possessed a huge beautiful ceramic dragon set within a pool.
 We did manage to enter another interesting ancient building as the ticket collector took pity on us as we had run out of portions.
 I do like the Vietnamese.

-From there we made our way back to the pick-up point for the shuttle-bus (as pointed out by the driver).
-We were fifty mins early for the 4.20pm bus, so we idled the time away eating ice-cream in the restaurant.
-We were surprised to see Ron and Jenny from Hanoi and Halong Bay get off another hotel’s shuttle-bus.
+From there we made our way back to the pick-up point for the shuttle bus (as pointed out by the driver).
+We were fifty mins early for the 4.20 pm bus, so we idled the time away eating ice cream in the restaurant.
+We were surprised to see Ron and Jenny from Hanoi and Halong Bay get off another hotel’s shuttle bus.
 We chatted a while and then they left to discover the town themselves.
-A few minutes later to our annoyance we saw our shuttle-bus leave from across the other side of the car park with empty seats without coming to the pick-up point!
+A few minutes later to our annoyance we saw our shuttle bus leave from across the other side of the car park with empty seats without coming to the pick-up point!
 Though Sue dashed to stop him he had turned into the road and was gone.
 We deliberated on whether to wait two hours for the next one or get a taxi.
 Sue was tired and in need of a cold shower, so we got a taxi.
-On arrival back at the hotel we complained bitterly to Reception who afterwards went off to investigate.
+On arrival back at the hotel, we complained bitterly to Reception who afterwards went off to investigate.